snoplus/data-flow-documentation/getting_started/elements/shifting_checklist.md

   On liverpool, there will always be at least one screen tab running, **enqueue_processing**, which checks the couch database for any jobs to submit and submits them.
 If a production was submitted, then **enqueue_production** should also be running which will submit these production jobs.
 If the screens need to be relaunched, first kill them and then run `~/cron/launch_processing_screen/launch_processing.sh`.
 The variables at the top of `launch_processing.sh` denote which screens will be launched, so modify them to true/false accordingly.

-### Weekly Checklist
-* DWG meeting

-  You need to attend weekly DWG call on Tuesday at 2:00 p.m.
-EST and give updates on anything notable that happened during the last week.
-Sign up to the mailing list, snoplus@snolab.ca, for further information.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 * Production requests